haganjam/BEF_quant_scale/README.md

 The limitation to Isbell et al.'s (2018) approach is that monoculture data are required for all species in mixtures at all times and places.
 In addition, the method requires knowing the initial relative yields in mixtures (always 1/n species in substitutive experiments that directly manipulate species richness as a metric of biodiversity).

-To solve these problems, we model monoculture yields using Bayesian generalised linear model.
+To solve these problems, we model monoculture yields using Bayesian generalised linear models.
 We then assume a range of initial relative yields in mixture by drawing initial relative yields from a Dirichlet distribution.
 Using the posterior distribution from the regression and the distribution of initial relative yields, we generate distributions of Isbell et al.'s (2018) biodiversity effects.

 This repository includes general code to apply Isbell et al.'s (2018) partition as only limited code was provided in the regional paper (01_partition_functions).
 It also includes code to simulate metacommunities with full monoculture and known initial relative yields which we used to test the potential accuracy of our workflow (02_simulation).
 Finally, it includes code to implement our workflow to two different empirical datasets (03_empirical_analysis).